If you go to Amazon’s website with the intent of buying CBD products, a quick search will present you with approximately 3,000 results.

-This also means that, if you’ve already purchased one of these products under the assumption that it contains CBD, you’re not likely to experience the health benefits you’d like to receive.
-Benefits that include chronic pain relief, lower levels of anxiety or depression, better sleep, or any of the other conditions that CBD oil has been scientifically proven to help treat.
+This also means that, if you’ve already purchased one of these products under the assumption that it contains CBD, you’re not likely to experience the positive effects you’d like to receive.

 An easy way to quickly recognize a product that has a high level of CBD versus one that only gives that appearance is to look for labels with excessively high milligram counts.
 Take this product for example:

 Upon quick glance, you’re likely to think that it supplies 140,000mg of CBD.
 However, in reality, if you look more closely, you’ll see that the 140,000mg is referencing how much hemp extract this particular product contains.
 Not its amount of CBD.

 Unfortunately, creams are no better.
 Here are two prime examples:

 Both 15,000mg and 30,000mg are outrageous claims in the CBD world.
 In fact, there are limits to the maximum potency possible in the bottle size listed for both of these creams, which is 2400mg of pure CBD.
 That’s why that is the highest concentration you’ll find offered by Spruce.
 You simply cannot exceed this amount.

 Additionally, a real full spectrum CBD topical will contain 2,000mg of lab-grade CBD at most.
 These are extremely expensive to produce, which is yet another reason the products on Amazon are so cheap.
 It costs less to fill a jar with plain hemp oil that offers no benefit than to fill it with high-quality CBD oil.